IHE/ITI.SeR/SeR.md

 - A separation of duties between the clinical data consumer (that requests authorization and clinical data items) and the Authorization Decisions Manager (or PDP) is created.
 The SeR Profile delegates decisions to the Authorization Decisions Manager and the enforcement to the Authorization Decisions Verifier.

+This profile makes use of various third-party specifications like SAML and XACML, and, correspondingly, of the terminology defined there.
+In that way, different terms may exist for the same concept.
+For example, the user which tries to perform a particular action on a protected resource (e.g. to read a document in a patient's EHR) can be referred to as a Subject or a Requester Entity, depending on the context.

 ## 39.1 SeR Actors, Transactions, and Content Modules